 How To Get Cheap Theatre Tickets in London

-It can also cost you a leg (and arm) to see some of London’s top theatre shows.
-So to clear things up, we’ve created this simple guide on where and how to track down cheap theatre tickets in London.
+Never mind breaking a leg – it can cost you an arm and a leg to see some of London’s top theatre shows.
+So to clear things up, we’ve created this simple guide on where and how to track down cheap theatre tickets in London:

 TKTS Ticket Booth

 TKTS is the Official London Theatre ticket booth and can be found nestled in Leicester Square.
 By rocking up, in person only, you can bag yourselves last-minute and discounted tickets to performances over the next three days.
 Note that the last minute tickets won’t necessarily be discounted but are a good way to bag seats to more popular shows – they can, however, end up being more expensive than buying directly from the theatre, thanks to the TKTS booking fee.
 There are great savings to be had, though – and the constantly changing list of shows and prices can be checked on their website beforehand (handy to to before you make the trip into central London).
 Queues can be long, so give yourself plenty of time before the show starts.

 Details: Open Mon-Sat 10am-7pm, Sun 11am-4:30pm | The Lodge, Leicester Square, London WC2H 7DE